 - 3.5 Alongside these developments, the Executive produced a new set of standards to facilitate annotation of the Register.
 The standards include requirements for education providers delivering training to orthoptists in the use of the exemptions; as well as the threshold level of knowledge, understanding and skills that orthoptists would need to be able to use the exemptions safely and effectively. - 3.6 We held a public consultation on the draft standards between March and May 2016.
-Responses to the consultation indicated overwhelming support for the standards among stakeholders, and the standards were agreed by the Council in July 2016. - 3.7 We anticipated publishing the standards in October 2016.
+Responses to the consultation indicated overwhelming support for the standards among stakeholders, and the standards were agreed by the Education and Training Committee and the Council in June and July 2016. - 3.7 We anticipated publishing the standards in October 2016.
 We would normally wait until necessary legislation is in place before publishing standards.